 |Maximum CPV||TrueView in-stream ads|

-In some cases, people will progress through your sequence by seeing the next video in a sequence step when it appears in a different YouTube & partners line item.
+In some cases, people will progress through your ad sequence by seeing the next video when it appears in a different YouTube & partners line item.
 By following the sequence by video, regardless of the line item that serves it, more people will complete the sequence at a lower cost to you.

 As an example, let’s say you have Video 1, Video 2, and Video 3 in a sequence.
 If Video 2 is also used in another line item, people who have already seen Video 2 through that other line item are immediately eligible to see Video 3 in the sequence.

-Keep in mind that frequency capping for sequences limits the amount of times people will see your sequences to 1 sequence per person in a 30 day period.
+Frequency capping limits the amount of times people will see your sequences to 1 sequence per person in the time period you set.

 Create an ad sequence line item

-Creating an ad sequence line item has a few different steps from a regular YouTube & partners line item based on the sequence creation.
+Creating an ad sequence line item has a few different steps from a regular YouTube & partners line item.

 Start in an existing insertion order or create a new one.

-In your insertion order, click the New line item button.
+In your insertion order, click New line item.

 Name for your line item.

-In the Targeting section, you'll see that the inventory source is set automatically.
+Review the Targeting section.
+You'll see that the inventory source is set automatically.
 You can click Add targeting to set other line-item level targeting options.
 All targeting for ad sequences is set at the line item level.
-See the Limitations section below for more details about targeting options in ad sequence line items.
+See Limitations for more details.

 Configure your line item's settings:

-Pick custom flight dates or use the same dates as the line item's insertion order.
+Flight dates: Pick custom dates or use the same dates as the line item's insertion order.

-Enter the line item's budget and pacing settings.
+Budget and pacing: Set your budget and how quickly it will be spent.
 After you save the line item, you can't change between daily and flight, but you can update the budget amount.

-In the Bidding section, choose either target CPM or maximum CPV as your bid strategy.
-Note that you won’t be able to change the bid strategy after you’ve added an ad group to the line item.
+Bid strategy: Choose to target CPM or maximum CPV as your bid strategy.
+You won’t be able to change the bid strategy after you’ve added an ad group to the line item.